For more information on recruitment and retention efforts at UCSF:

 - Schools of Dentistry and Pharmacy require committee comprised 25% women or minorities.

-- The use of the UCSF Academic Search Committee Member Responsibilities document, which offers guidelines for conducting a search likely to attract women and underrepresented minority applicants.
+- Review and use the UCSF Academic Search Committee Member Responsibilities document, guidelines for conducting a search likely to attract women and underrepresented minority applicants.

 - Know your unconscious biases before conducting a search.
-Click on the following link to the e-learning seminar and to take the implicit association tests.
+Participate in this free e-learning seminar from the Association of American Medical Colleges (AAMC) and take the implicit association test.